kompeet/movie-posters-ms4/README.md

 ### Site Owner Goals

-- Sell products to customers
+- Sell products to customers.
-- Add, remove and update products
+- Add, remove and update products.
-- Update the website with blog articles
+- Update the website with blog articles.

 ### User Stories